-The Ministry of Foreign Affairs attaches particular importance to inter-religious dialogue, promotes respect for the rights of religious communities and enhances understanding between religions.
-Interreligious dialogue is an issue of high priority in the agenda of international organizations.
+The Ministry of Foreign Affairs attaches particularimportancetotheinter-religious dialogue, which promotes respect for the rights of religious communities and enhances understanding between religions.
+Inter-religious dialogue is an issue of high priority in the agenda of international organizations.
 Greece supports the action taken by the Greek Orthodox Churches in this respect.